dCVV2Could Dynamic CVV Codes be the Solution for Card Fraud?

 Using the Visa dCVV2 Authenticate service minimizes the host developments needed to check the codes during authorization.

-Additionally, because dCVV2 follows the same format as regular CVV2, no merchant or infrastructure changes are required.
-Cardholders are already familiar with how it works.
+dCVV2 follows the same format as regular CVV2.
+Cardholders are already familiar with how it works, and no merchant or infrastructure changes are required.

 However, since it would be fair to consider dCVV2 the natural successor of CVV chip technology, hardware and software updates may be required.
 Whether or not this process will be cost-effective or prohibitive remains to be seen.